magicblock-labs/Solana.Unity.Anchor/README.md

 Solana.Unity.Anchor is a fork of Solnet.Anchor that generates code compatible with Unity dotnet standard 2.1.

-Solana.Unity.Anchor rely on [Solana.Unity-Core](https://github.com/bmresearch/Solnet.Anchor) libraries
+Solana.Unity.Anchor rely on [Solana.Unity-Core](https://github.com/garbles-labs/Solana.Unity-Core) libraries and can be used with the [Solana.Unity-SDK](https://github.com/garbles-labs/Solana.Unity-SDK)

 ## Features